 We have secured none other than James Gosling himself for the keynote of the conference.
 What's more, he pretty much gets to decide what he wants to talk about ... and knowing James and his interest for cool demos and geeky stuff this promises to be a sure-fire crowd-pleaser...

-After spending several years in the Java ME standards circuit for a major operator, I'm running for one of the open Executive Committee seats as an Individual.
+After spending several years in the Java ME standards circuit for a major operator, I'm now on my own as a consultant, and running for one of the open Executive Committee seats as an Individual.
 I'd really like to know what burning topics Java ME developers would like to see the winning candidates bring to the EC.

 John Muchow did an interview with me for his site 360Mobile.us.
 I like it!
 Thanks John.